-Identify all significant developments/issues/problems with financial accounting, budget neutrality, and CMS-64 reporting for the current quarter.
+Identify all significant developments/issues/problems with financial accounting, budget neutrality, and CMS-64 reporting from each quarter.
 Identify the state's actions to address these issues.
 Specifically, provide an update on the progress of implementing the corrective action plan.